erosnick/RayTracingTheNextWeekCUDA/README.md

-# RayTracingTheNextWeekCUDA
+# Ray Tracing The Next Week CUDA
-Ray Tracing The Next Week
+Accelerated Ray Tracing The Next in CUDA